TERCOM: DSMAC, Digital Scene Matching Area Correlator

 DSMAC was an early form of AI which could guide missiles in real time by using camera inputs to determine location.
 DSMAC was used in Tomahawk Block II onward, and proved itself successfully during the first Gulf War.
 The system worked by comparing camera inputs during flight to maps computed from spy satellite images.
 The DSMAC AI system computed contrast maps of images, which it then combined in a buffer and then averaged.
 It then compared the averages to stored maps computed beforehand by a large mainframe computer, which converted spy satellite pictures to simulate what routes and targets would look like from low level.
-Since the data were not identical and would change by season and from other unexpected changes and visual effects, the DSMAC system within the missiles had to be able to compare and determine if maps were the same, regardless of changes.
+Since the data was not identical and would change by season and from other unexpected changes and visual effects, the DSMAC system within the missiles had to be able to compare and determine if maps were the same, regardless of changes.
 It could successfully filter out differences in maps and use the remaining map data to determine its location.
 Due to its ability to visually identify targets instead of simply attacking estimated coordinates, its accuracy exceeded GPS guided weapons during the first Gulf War.

 The massive improvements in memory and processing power from the 1950s, when these scene comparison systems were first invented, to the 1980s, when TERCOM was widely deployed, changed the nature of the problem considerably.
 Modern systems can store numerous images of a target as seen from different directions, and often the imagery can be calculated using image synthesis techniques.
 Likewise, the complexity of the live imaging systems has been greatly reduced through the introduction of solid-state technologies like CCDs.
 The combination of these technologies produced the digitized scene-mapping area correlator (DSMAC).
 DSMAC systems are often combined with TERCOM as a terminal guidance system, allowing point attack with conventional warheads.

 MGM-31 Pershing II, SS-12 Scaleboard Temp-SM and OTR-23 Oka used an active radar homing version of DSMAC (digitized correlator unit DCU), which compared radar topographic maps taken by satellites or aircraft with information received from the onboard active radar regarding target topography, for terminal guidance.

 Satellite navigation

 Yet another way to navigate a cruise missile is by using a satellite positioning system as they are precise and cheap.
 Unfortunately, they rely on satellites.
 If the satellites are interfered with (e.g. destroyed) or if the satellite signal is interfered with (e.g. jammed), the satellite navigation system becomes inoperable.
-Therefore, the GPS-based (or GLONASS-based) navigation is useful in a conflict with a technologically unsophisticated adversary.
+Therefore, the GPS/GLONASS/BeiDou/Galileo-based navigation is useful in a conflict with a technologically unsophisticated adversary.
 On the other hand, to be ready for a conflict with a technologically advanced adversary, one needs missiles equipped with TAINS and DSMAC.